Appdynamics/DevNet-Labs/labs/101-03-appd-brum/lab-exercise-01.md

 1. Check the lab prerequisites
 2. Create a browser application in the Controller
-3. Configure browser agent injection settings
+3. Configure the browser agent injection settings
 4. Monitor and troubleshoot application issues - Part 1
 5. Monitor and troubleshoot application issues - Part 2